47-48 Temple Bar

 37 Dawson Street

 Located in the vibrant and always fashionable Dawson Street, this elegant and sophisticated pub is decorated with a fresh and innovative style.
-A welcoming gathering place, the 37 Dawson Street Pub is memorable for its cocktails and luxurious Victorian bar.
+A welcoming gathering place, 37 Dawson Street Pub is memorable for its cocktails and luxurious Victorian bar.
 Here, you can sample some of the best Irish whiskeys in a relaxed atmosphere.
 Its Sunday lunch features dishes with smoked salmon, beef tenderloin, Cashel blue cheese or typical Irish potato fritters, among other delicacies. ■